Goldman dials back risk, profit falls

 Goldman's new dividend represents a payout ratio of 27 percent of its average earnings over the past four quarters.

-Bank of America Corp and Citigroup Inc pay nominal dividends of a penny per share.
+Bank of America Corp (BAC.N) and Citigroup Inc (C.N) pay nominal dividends of a penny per share.

 Goldman's shift toward a lower risk profile comes as investment banks have found their profits under pressure from continued stress in the capital markets.
 New U.S. regulations are aiming to limit risk-taking at the biggest banks, through measures including higher capital requirements, restrictions on trading, and curbs on investments in hedge funds and private equity.